MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ### EphemeralPresence example

-The `EphemeralPresence` class makes tracking who is attending a meeting easier than ever.
-When calling the `.initialize()` or `.updatePresence()` methods, you can assign custom metadata for that user, such as a unique identifier or name.
+The `EphemeralPresence` class makes tracking who is in the session easier than ever.
+When calling the `.initialize()` or `.updatePresence()` methods, you can assign custom metadata for that user, such as name or profile picture.
+By listening to `presenceChanged` events, each client receives the latest `EphemeralPresenceUser` object, collapsing all presence updates into a single record for each unique `userId`.

+> [!NOTE]
+> The default `userId` assigned to each `EphemeralPresenceUser` is a random UUID and is not directly tied to an AAD identity.
+You can assign override this by setting a custom `userId` to be the primary key, as shown in the example below.

 Example: